Americans are spending again and American Express is booming

-NEW YORK (AP) — Spending at restaurants, shops and entertainment venues has come back in force as vaccines become more common, fueling a revenue surge at American Express during the second quarter.
+NEW YORK (AP) — Spending at restaurants, shops and entertainment venues has come back in force as vaccines become more common and it fueled a revenue surge at American Express during the second quarter.

-That momentum picked up as the quarter progressed, particularly spending from younger customers, the company said Friday.
+That momentum picked up as the quarter progressed, the company said Friday, particularly spending from younger customers.

 “We saw card member spending accelerate from the prior quarter and exceed pre-pandemic levels in June, with the largest portion of this spending growth coming from Millennial, Gen Z, and small business customers,” Chairman and CEO Stephen Squeri said in a prepared statement.

-Revenue, net of interest expense, jumped to $10.24 billion from $7.68 billion last year, and that was stronger than the $9.47 billion that Wall Street was looking for, according to a survey by Zacks Investment Research.
+Revenue, net of interest expense, jumped to $10.24 billion from $7.68 billion last year, stronger than the $9.47 billion that Wall Street was looking for, according to a survey by Zacks Investment Research.

-Shares of American Express Co. climbed nearly 4% before the opening bell.
+Shares of American Express Co. climbed 3.4% before the opening bell.

-Demand for fee-based cards is getting stronger, Squeri said, and American Express registered 2.4 million new proprietary cards in the quarter.
+Demand for fee-based Platinum cards is getting stronger, Squeri said, and American Express registered 2.4 million new cards in the quarter.

 The New York company earned $2.28 billion, or $2.80 per share, for the three months ended June 30.
 A year earlier it earned $257 million, or $0.29 per share.
 The current quarter included $866 million in credit reserve releases.